Curator

 Fragment, 13th/14th century

-A work made of silk, bobbin part lace; embroidered in single satin stitches.
+A work made of silk, bobbin part lace; embroidered with single satin stitches.

 M. Jesurum & Cie.